 Concentration of our assets in an issuer, industry or sector may present certain risks.
 To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
 At March 31, 2018, our portfolio of \$870.1 million (at fair value) consisted of 31 portfolio companies and was invested 56% in senior secured loans, 16% in unsecured or subordinated debt securities, 25% in equity investments, and 3% in senior secured notes.
 Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$33.6 million at March 31, 2018.
-Our largest portfolio company investment by value was approximately \$100.3 million and our five largest portfolio of \$757.9 million (at fair value) consisted of 30 portfolio companies and was invested 53% in senior secured loans, 17% in unsecured or subordinated debt securities, 27% in equity investments and 3% in senior secured loans, 17% in unsecured or subordinated debt securities, 27% in equity investments and 3% in senior secured notes.
-Our average portfolio company at amortized cost, excluding investment \$53% in senior secured loans, 17% in unsecured or subordinated debt securities, 27% in equity investments and 3% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments and 3% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investment secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments and 3% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments and 3% in senior secured notes.
-Our average portfolio company at amortized cost, excluding investments and 3% in senior secured notes.
-Our average investment by portfolio company at amort
+Our largest portfolio company investment by value was approximately \$100.3 million and our five largest portfolio company investments by value comprised approximately 35% of our portfolio at March 31, 2018.
+At December 31, 2017, our portfolio of \$757.9 million (at fair value) consisted of 30 portfolio companies and was invested 53% in senior secured loans, 17% in unsecured or subordinated debt securities, 27% in equity investments and 3% in senior secured notes.
+Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$33.0 million at December 31, 2017.
+Our largest portfolio company investment by value was approximately \$83.1 million and our five largest portfolio company investments by value comprised approximately 33% of our portfolio at December 31, 2017.